Print Friendly and PDF

 Thunderbolt 3 and 4 use the USB-C connector type and should be compatible with all USB devices directly.

 Thunderbolt 2 uses a different connector and requires a Thunderbolt 2 to USB adapter.
+SSL do not test specific docks and devices.

 How do I turn off the SSL 2 series interface?